punchouty/racloop-mobile/README.md

 * Offline fonts
 * Calendar widget missing arrow-right and arrow-left - Done
 * URL mapping for mobile.
 Not required.
 Need to change.
+* Capacity Testing - no more than 5 request per day

 Rohit to do
 * Session time out handling - web and mobile also - To change session time out - http://grails.github.io/grails-howtos/en/performanceTuning.html